 Hours/Week: Between 9 - 14 hours per week depending upon your level of interaction with your mentor, peers, coaching team and level of comprehension on learning material/ additional supports required.

-Program Outcomes and Delivery:This program will use a hybrid of synchronous learning that is interactive learning that happens in real time with a facilitator or educator and asynchronous learning through independent instruction through prepared resources, without real-time teacher-led interaction.
+Program Outcomes and Delivery:This program will use a hybrid of synchronous interactive learning that happens in real time with a facilitator or educator and asynchronous learning through independent instruction through prepared resources, without real-time teacher-led interaction.
 The professional competencies instructors, data analytics instructors and YWKW career coaches are all available throughout the program for 1:1 or group discussions, resources and assistance.

 Fees for Uplift participants are covered by FedDev Ontario